-Department of Political Science & Economics-Economics Discipline Mission Statement The mission of the Economics discipline is to teach students how to use various economics tools, ideas and theories to construct and deconstruct the real world, to observe complex social phenomena, select adequate economic tools and use them via a method of abstraction, observation, evaluation.
+Department of Political Science & Economics-Economics Discipline Mission Statement

+The Economics discipline's mission is committed to excellence in instruction, research, and scholarship.
+The Economics discipline teaches students how to use various economics tools, ideas and theories to construct and deconstruct the real world, to observe complex social phenomena, select adequate economic tools and use them via a method of abstraction, observation, evaluation.
 The student should accomplish this framework while evolving intellectually in the tradition of the liberal arts, whereby the individual is exposed to a broad multidisciplinary spectrum of ideas and methods.
 The Economics program provides a theoretical and quantitative background in combination with a series of applied courses exposing students to traditional economic methods.

 These courses also provide the students with training to either continue their education in economics, business, law and other areas or to gain productive employment.